Henry Cejudo: Early career

-Inspired by his older brother Angel Cejudo, who was an undefeated four-time AIA state champion with a record of 150 wins and zero defeats, Henry also became a four-timer.
+Inspired by his older brother Angel Cejudo, who was an undefeated four-time AIA wrestling state champion with a record of 150 wins and zero defeats who represented the United States internationally, Henry also became a four-timer.
 His freshman and sophomore year titles were won in Arizona, before he moved to Colorado Springs, Colorado, to become a resident athlete at the United States Olympic Training Center.
-He won the Colorado state championships (CHSAA) as a junior and senior, and was named ASICS National High School Wrestler of the Year in 2006.
-In the same year, he was selected in the USA Wrestling Magazine's Dream Team of High School All-Americans.
+He won the Colorado state championships (CHSAA) as a junior and senior, and was named ASICS "National High School Wrestler of the Year" in 2006.
+In the same year, he was selected in USA Wrestling Magazine's "Dream Team of High School All-Americans."

 In 2006, Cejudo won the Fargo National title in freestyle.
 Soon after his victory, he began full-time training at the United States Olympic Training Center in Colorado Springs, Colorado.
-There, he prepared for the Junior World Championships; after a fifth-place finish in 2005, Cejudo was able to claim the silver medal for the United States of America.
-He opted to pursue an international career rather than competing in college.
+There, he prepared for the U20 World Championships; after a fifth-place finish in 2005, Cejudo was able to claim the silver medal for the United States team.
+He opted to pursue an international career in freestyle rather than competing in collegiate wrestling.

 Senior level

 2005–2007

 Cejudo made his senior level debut on October 23, 2005, at the Sunkist Open, at the age of 18.
 He earned notable victories over NCAA champion Jason Powell and three-time All-American Tanner Gardner before finishing fifth.
 On April 15, 2006, he won the US National Championship at 55 kilograms, qualifying for the US World Team Trials and becoming the first high schooler to do so since the organization (USAW) was established as the sport's governing body in 1983.
-At the WTT, he defeated an eventual accomplished wrestler in Franklin Gómez in the opening match of the Challenge Tournament before making it to the best-of-three finals.
-There, he was downed twice by the 00' Olympic Silver medalist and 98' World Champion Sammie Henson, losing the spot.
+At the World Team Trials, he defeated an eventual accomplished wrestler in Franklin Gómez in the opening match of the Challenge Tournament before making it to the best-of-three finals.
+There, he was downed twice by the 2000 Olympic silver medalist and 1998 World Champion Sammie Henson, losing the spot.
 He quickly bounced back a week later with a Pan American title.
-In his last competition of the year, Cejudo took part of the Sunkist Open, where he lost in the second round.
+In his last competition of the year, Cejudo competed at the Sunkist Open, where he lost in the second round.

-On March 22, 2007, he captured a bronze medal at the World Cup.
+On March 22, 2007, Cejudo captured a bronze medal at the World Cup.
 In April 7, he claimed his second US National title while compiling wins over collegiate and international standout Nick Simmons and two-time All-American Vic Moreno.
 On May 18, he earned his second Pan American title.
 Cejudo then made the US World Team after two straight wins over Matt Azevedo.
-Before the World Championships, he warmed up with a Pan American Games title.
-At the World's, he was taken out in the opening round by Uzbekistan's Erkin Tadzhimetov and placed 31st.
+Before the 2007 World Championships, he warmed up with a Pan American Games title.
+At the World Championships, he was taken out in the opening round by Uzbekistan's Erkin Tadzhimetov and placed 31st.